marcellorinaldo/SF-SOINN-IDS/README.md

-# SOINN-IDS
+# SF-SOINN-IDS
-An Intrusion Detection System (IDS) based on a modified version of the Self-Organizing Incremental Neural Networks, called SF-SOINN.
+An Intrusion Detection System (IDS) based on a modified version of the Self-Organizing Incremental Neural Networks, called Soft-Forgetting SOINN (SF-SOINN).

 Reference my Master's Degree thesis (`thesis_martina_marcello_rinaldo.pdf`) for the theoretical details.